In This Article

 The list goes on and on and on.
 These messages seep into our brains and our bodies, creating a feeling of shame over something that's completely natural.

 How Shame Influences Our Sexuality

 The impact of feeling ashamed for wanting sex can take a toll on many aspects of life.
 Most sex therapists and educators will tell you that it's one of the biggest obstacles to maintaining sexual health.
 "A high level of sexual shame can place an individual at risk for sexual dysfunction, impaired relationships, and sexual acting out," says psychologist Kelifern Pomeranz.

 Sexual shame can keep people from letting others get close to them and deter some from feeling comfortable in their own bodies.
 It's also not uncommon for people with sexual shame to project judgment onto others.
 This can impact someone's ability to find sexual partners that they want and who accept them for who they are.
 In this way, sexual shame not only prevents some people from experiencing the possibilities of sexual pleasure, but also the opportunity to feel love, intimacy, and companionship.

 One of the biggest ways that shame affects people is by rendering them silent.
 Typically, when you feel ashamed of something, you don't want to talk about it.
 Instead, it gets hidden away.
 This can be viewed as compartmentalizing, showing only the parts you think are acceptable and hiding the others.

-Instead, it's best to be yourself and try to accept your desires and experiment with your sexuality in a way that's safe and comfortable for both you and your sexual partners.
+The good news is that, because sexual shame is something we've learned and not something biological, we can unlearn it, though this is no easy undertaking.
+For starters, it's best to be yourself and try to accept your desires and experiment with your sexuality in a way that's safe and comfortable for both you and your sexual partners.